awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 **Note**
 For backward compatibility, AWS IoT Greengrass currently supports legacy VeriSign root CA certificates and endpoints in some AWS Regions\.
 If you're using a legacy VeriSign root CA certificate, we recommend that you create an ATS endpoint and use an ATS root CA certificate instead\.
 Otherwise, make sure to use the corresponding legacy endpoints\.
 For more information, see [Supported legacy endpoints](https://docs.aws.amazon.com/general/latest/gr/greengrass.html#greengrass-legacy-endpoints) in the *Amazon Web Services General Reference*\.

+## Control memory allocation with JVM options<a name="jvm-tuning"></a>

+If you are running AWS IoT Greengrass on a device with limited memory, you can use Java virtual machine \(JVM\) heap size options to control the amount of memory that AWS IoT Greengrass Core software uses\.

+To control memory allocation, create a new deployment or revise an existing deployment that includes the nucleus component, and specify the heap size options in the `jvmOptions` configuration parameter in the [nucleus component configuration](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration)\.
+The heap size in the JVM determines how many objects an application can create in memory before [garbage collection](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/introduction.html) occurs\.
+You can specify the *initial JVM heap size* \(the `-Xms` argument\) and a *maximum JVM heap size* \(the `-Xmx` argument\)\.
+A larger initial heap size allows more objects to be created before garbage collection occurs, but it also means that the garbage collector will take longer to compact the heap\.
+The maximum heap size specifies the maximum amount of memory the JVM can allocate when expanding the heap during heavy activity\.
+We recommend that you set the `jvmOptions` value to at least `-Xmx64m`\.

+For information about deploying components, see [Create deployments](create-deployments.md)\.

 ## Configure the user and group that run components<a name="configure-component-user"></a>